nielsbasjes/yauaa/documentation/content/_index.md

 - Anonymization
     - All anonymized agents have DeviceClass: 'Anonymized'
     - More extensive anonymization detection by looking at version patterns
+- New field "RemarkablePattern" that will hold exceptional things that were detected.
+  - Now: "Anonymized", "Hacker", "Double UserAgent" and "Windows NT 9"
+  - The **'Anonymized' field has been dropped** and is now **RemarkablePattern: 'Anonymized'**

 ### Version 7.3.0
 - Thanks to https://github.com/FrancoisDevemy5 for providing many of the testcases used for improving this version